almedso/ronto/docs/source/architecture/openissues.rst

 ------------------

 Pro:
-  - inteligent mapping between docker and none docker directories
+  - intelligent mapping between docker and none docker directories
   - no additional file to store
 Con:
   - one more concept